PrimeDSS13/vgstation13/README.md

 ### Git client

-The more complicated but infinitely more useful way is to use a 'git' client.
+The more complicated but infinitely more useful way is to use a 'git' clien

 We recommend and support our users using the smartgit client, obtainable at [smartgit](http://www.syntevo.com/smartgit/).
 After installing it, create a new file folder where you want to host the code, right click on that folder and click on "Open in Smartgit".